 In 1980, PSL showed the first feasibility result for consensus in the presence of Byzantine adversaries.
 However, their solution had an exponential (in $n$, the number of parties) communication complexity.
 An obvious question then is to figure out the lowest communication complexity that could be obtained.
 Dolev and Resichuk showed that the barrier to quadratic communication complexity cannot be broken by deterministic protocols.

-Here’s the proof intuition: In any set of $f/2$ parties, if each of these parties receives $> f/2$ messages from non-faulty parties, then we have a protocol with $> (f/2)^2$ messages.
+Here’s the proof intuition: In any set of $f/2$ parties, if each of these parties receives $> f/2$ messages from non-faulty parties, then we have a protocol with $> (f/2)^2$ messages being sent by non-faulty parties.
 So, if there exists a protocol sending fewer messages, there must exist one party, say $p$, that receives $\leq f/2$ messages.
-Now imagine that all of the parties sending messages to $p$ (there can be at most $f/2$ of them) are corrupt.
-If these corrupt parties omit messages and do not send anything to $p$, then it may output a value that is not the same as the other non-faulty (consistency violation) or not output any value (termination violation).
+Now imagine that all of the parties sending messages to $p$ (there can be at most $f/2$ of them) are have omission corruptions that omit all messages sent to $p$.
+Hence $p$ receives no message.

 Proof